-Surface preparation is key when painting unpainted, stained wood, especially oak.
-There are additional steps involved than painting wood that's already been painted.
-Trim in an older home has collected dirt over the years and other contaminants, and all of these things can interfere with primer and paint adhesion.
+Surface preparation is key when painting unpainted, stained wood; especially oak.
+There are additional steps involved compared to painting wood that's already been painted.
+Trim in an older home has collected dirt and other contaminants over the years.
+All of these things can interfere with primer and paint adhesion.

 I have also used plain old dish detergent as a pre-paint cleaner.
 You can use special cleaners that de-gloss too, but I have yet to find a product that de-glosses as good as sanding.
 Carefully rinse with clean water.

 Use a finishing sander to sand the flat parts of your trim and a sanding sponge for the curved parts.
 Sand the unpainted wood with 220-grit, or 180-grit.
 Use 220-grit to sand between coats of primer and 320-grit between coats of paint.
-Don't use coarse sandpaper between coats of primer and paint otherwise the sandpaper will scratch the finish.
+Don't use coarse sandpaper between coats of primer and paint, or the sandpaper will scratch the finish.

 Another tip for quickly masking multiple windows is using masking liquid on the glass instead of tape.
 When the painting is done, score the dried masking film with a razor knife and peel it off the glass.
 I've used masking liquid before for french doors I painted.
 The trick is to apply a thick layer so it peels off easier at the end.
-Too thin of a layer makes it harder to peel off.
+If the layer is too thin, it will be harder to peel off.

-I recommend spending a few extra dollars on elastomeric caulk.
-The caulk is more flexible and less likely to crack than regular painting caulk.
+I recommend spending a few extra dollars on elastomeric caulk or acrylic latex caulk that is more flexible.
+These are more flexible and less likely to crack than regular painting caulk.
 SherMax white elastomeric caulk from Sherwin Williams works well for caulking trim and cabinets.
 The caulk is paintable and dries in four hours.